kwpid/lim-rblx/replit.md

 -   Asynchronous ItemDatabase loading.
 -   Debounced DataStore saves.
 -   Roblox `InsertService` for equipping items and displaying models in events.
--   Roblox `MarketplaceService` for gamepass checks.
+-   Roblox `MarketplaceService` for gamepass checks, purchase prompting, and ownership validation.
 -   Roblox `MessagingService` for cross-server notifications.
 -   Roblox `TeleportService` for auto-rejoin.
 -   `Humanoid:AddAccessory()` for equipping accessories.